microsoft/vscode-docs/docs/remote/troubleshooting.md

 If you determine that you need to give your container more of your machine's capacity, follow these steps:

 1. Right-click on the Docker task bar item and select **Settings** (**Preferences** on macOS).
-2. Click on **Advanced** to increase CPU, Memory, or Swap.
+2. Go to **Advanced** to increase CPU, Memory, or Swap.
-3. Click on **Disk** to increase the amount of disk Docker is allowed to consume on your machine.
+3. Go to **Disk** to increase the amount of disk Docker is allowed to consume on your machine.

 Finally, if your container is disk intensive, you should avoid using a volume mount of your local filesystem to store data files (for example database data files) particularly on Windows.
 Update your application's settings to use a folder inside the container instead.